s35lay/PMCF/README.md

-# PMCF: Self-Supervised Learning for Multi-Level Structure-Aware Recommendation
+# Attention, Mask, and Recommendation: A Multi-Level Graph Structure-Aware Method

 ## Environment
 To accelerate PPR calculations with GPU, it is recommended to install [nx-cugraph](https://github.com/rapidsai/cugraph/blob/branch-24.10/python/nx-cugraph/README.md).
 The implementation for PMCF is under the following development environment: